Campervanning in Norway: Tips, Routes & Destinations for 2024

 Norway’s tunnels are legendary – well-lit, beautifully sealed and some even have roundabouts in them!
 Norway is also home to the Laerdal Tunnel, or Lærdalstunnelen, at 15 miles it’s the longest road tunnel in the world!

-Do not underestimate how difficult and time-consuming it is to travel around Norway in a campervan, especially if you want to go north enough to see the Aurora Borealis or enter the Arctic Circle.
+Do not underestimate how difficult and time-consuming it is to travel around Norway in a campervan, especially if you want to go to remote areas, north enough to see the Aurora Borealis or enter the Arctic Circle.
 It takes a whopping 30 hours of solid driving from the Lofoten Islands to Oslo for example.

 One thing every road-tripper we talked to said was that they had not given themselves enough time to explore the country fully.
 Do your research and plan carefully, it will always take longer than you think.